Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/introduction.md

 ## Summary ##

-In this book we will only consider basic mathematicla modeling.
+In this book we will only consider basic mathematical modeling.
 Nonetheless, the perspective above is useful to keep in mind.